heliohm/active/README.md

 - Thread abstration into separate Active objects - each object is running in its own thread with its own private data.
 - Event based architecture - all Active objects are blocking until they receive an event, which is then processed by the Active object's dispatch function
 - Support for static allocation of events to ROM
-- Support for dynamic allocation of events and payloads through static memory pools with automatic garbage collection
+- Support for dynamic allocation of events and payloads through global static memory pools with automatic garbage collection
-- Several event types - Signals (no arguments) and Messages (with header and pointer to payload)
+- Several event types - Signals (no arguments) and Messages (with application defined header and pointer to payload)
 - Timed messages (one-shot and periodic) for timeouts, system wide ticks and data streaming
 - Direct message passing between objects